- Ohio government car insurance for low-income drivers

 What is the cheapest car insurance company for low-income people?

-In Ohio, the cheapest car insurance company is Grange Insurance.
-However, that’s based on average rates and may differ for you, so it’s important to shop around.
+In Ohio, Grange Insurance is the cheapest car insurance company with the average rate of $182.
+However, that's based on average rates and may differ for you, so it's important to shop around.

 Does Ohio have car insurance for low-income individuals?